CJBrunton/Airbnb-Scraping/README.md

 -   Add some tests around the script to improve on the timeout and try/catch error handling.

--   More robust error handling around puppeteer
+-   More robust error handling around puppeteer.

 -   As an output in a full project you could send the scraped data to an api endpoint to insert to a database.